Giveth/impact-graph/docs/powerBoosting.md

 |86108|168     |7059           |80313.22|

 ## Materialized views
-For ranking project and get list of them, it would be hard and maybe not optimized to query each time for each web service, so have defined some materialized views and use them for this purpose
+To calculate the project boost value, per user and project total, it's not optimized to run the query on each request. therefore, we have defined two materialized views to avoid data redundancy and utilize indexing features.

 ### user_project_power_view